Canoeing Adventures in Algonquin Provincial Park

 A Foundation of Bushcraft

 Our journey didn't start in the deep interior; it began in Scouts Canada.
-That’s where we learned the essentials of moving through the bush without fighting it and built a sense of community that has lasted a lifetime.
-Those early weekends taught us bushcraft and how to rely on one another—skills that transformed Algonquin from just a park into our "proving ground".
+That’s where we learned the essentials of moving through the bush without fighting it.
+We built a sense of community that has lasted a lifetime.
+Those early weekends taught us bushcraft and how to rely on one another—skills that transformed Algonquin from just a park into our "proving ground."

 The Magic of the Stillness